herman088/HawkerHero/README.md

   ```

    + Use ElasticSearch Query DSL aggregations and queries to retrieve and rank relevant Hawkers based on user's search term.
+   + Returns a custom score , based on mentions in reviews, whether the dish is recommended etc.

 ##  Try it